miloszsobczak/remote-exercise/README.md

 Based on design - app seems to be a multi-page.
 The simplest solution is to use [React Router](https://reactrouter.com/) that declaratively performing navigation.

+#### API proxying

+API can look on production/pre stage completely differently, but for development purposes local proxy makes sense.
+It simplifies network architecture.

+### Redux

+Redux-saga can be considered as a bazooka to kill the fly, but still I do really like this way of keeping this organized in async flows.
+For should we could take under consideration redux-thunk or custom implementation if necessary.